sniku/Pawel.README/README.md

  - I strive to keep high personal integrity at all times.
  - When I get stressed out, I can get impatient.
 Please call me out on it and I'll address it.
  - I can get too quiet at times.
 If you don't know what I'm thinking, ask me.
- - My Swedish is bad and I'm embarased to use it!
-Challange me.
+ - My Swedish is bad and I'm embarrassed to use it!
+Challenge me.
  - At times I can jump into programming and neglect my managerial duties.
 If you feel this is happening, please call me out on it.

 ------------------------------------------------------------------------------------------------

 ## One on ones

-//TODO
+If you are member of the technical team, we will have weekly, 30 minutes long, scheduled, One On One meetings.

+In my experience, One On One meeting is a great way for us to to build and maintaining our relationship, and communicate openly with each other.

+It will be a private conversation - just you and I.

+The format of the 30 minutes will always be the same.
+The first 15 minutes are for YOUR agenda - anything you want to tell me, about anything.
+Your work, your family, your pets, your hobby, your challenges, your career, our working together.
+The primary focus of this meeting is going to be YOU.
+The remaining 15 minutes are for me, to share whatever I need to with you.
+We'll probably talk about projects you and I are working on, stuff I need from you, your concerns and things I've heard from up above.
+This is NOT a meeting where to give you a ton of stuff to take notes on.
+The last part of the meeting will be to talk about the future - your career, training, development, opportunities, etc.

+Naturally during the week you will come up with ideas about things you want to talk about.
+Drop these in our private slack channel, we can pick them up from there.

+If we finish our meeting early, we will leave early.

 ------------------------------------------------------------------------------------------------

 ## Feedback

-Feedback is a scary word, with mostly negative conntations.
+Feedback is a scary word, with mostly negative connotations.
 This is not at all how I see it!

-I believe that surronding yourself with people who only tell you what you want to hear is no way to grow as a person.
+I believe that surrounding yourself with people who only tell you what you want to hear is no way to grow as a person.

  - I love feedback.
 Positive and negative.
  - The goal of feedback is to encourage effective future behaviour